Science, Technology and Health

 June 6, 2019

-A Seattle U student team on site at the Green River Pump Station
+A Seattle U student team on site at the Black River Pump Station

 Since the inception of the NCEES Engineering Education Awards program in 2009, Seattle U civil engineering and electrical engineering department teams have won 19 awards, about 28 percent of all of the awards given by the organization.